 All ages are welcome, and there's an outdoor playground and plenty of lawn space for young guests to run around (bagsy a spot in the treehouse).
 Babysitting and activities for little Smiths can be arranged, and there's baby-monitoring kit to borrow.

 No trees were harmed in the making of Joali: the hotel was just built around them (you’ll find palms poking out of unlikely spots, like the deep end of the infinity pool).
-All the pieces in Joali’s immersive art collection are carefully chosen as comments on the crucial issue of conservation in the Maldives.
-The villas are constructed from sustainable and eco-friendly materials like local timber and bamboo.
+All 13 pieces in Joali’s immersive art collection are carefully chosen as comments on the crucial issue of conservation in the Maldives.
+The villas are constructed from sustainable and eco-friendly materials like local timber and bamboo, the island is single-use plastic free, and there’s a water distilling plant and glass bottle crusher on-site.
 Joali also has a resident marine biologist, Sam, who works to protect the marine life and reef ecosystems.
+Joali regularly donates to NGOs including the Olive Ridley Project (to protect sea turtles and their habitats), Women in Tech Maldives (to celebrate women in STEM and support girls education) and Zero Waste Maldives (to reduce fabric waste by repurposing or upcycling clothes).

 Artist Porky Hefer’s Manta Ray sculpture doubles as a treehouse restaurant for eight.